moredip/mdevcon-workshop/README.md

 ```

 At this point you're all set up.
-To double-check your setup you can run the `check-setup` script to confirm you have everything ready
+To double-check everything you can run the `check-setup` script to confirm that you have everything ready:

 ```
 ./check-setup